 Problems related to overexploitation can hardly appear in surface water withdrawal: even in the most extreme (but not advisable) case, when a river or a reservoir dries, water withdrawal will necessarily stop (until water appears again).
-However, scholars and water managers, perhaps for the sake of symmetry, have devised a case of non-sustainable surface water use, which is the "interbasin transport".
+However, scholars and water managers, perhaps for the sake of symmetry, have devised a case of non-sustainable surface water use, which is the 'interbasin transport'.
 Thus, Vörösmarty et al. (2005, p.
-169) state: "[nonsustainable water use] can also embody the interbasin transport of fresh water from water rich to water poor areas", although elsewhere in the same text (p.
+169) state: "/Non-sustainable Water Use] can also embody the interbasin transport of fresh water from water rich to water poor areas". although elsewhere in the same text (p.
 184) they state: "Interbasin water transfers represent yet another form of securing water supplies that can greatly alleviate water scarcity".
-From a scientific point of view, the notion of "interbasin transport" seems not well defined and, rather, constitutes a stereotype.
-Several questions can therefore be raised:

-- (a) What does this stereotype represent?
-Do not scale, size and quantity matter?
-Is it "interbasin transport" when water quantity of 1 L/s is transferred between two neighbouring catchments of different streams, each having an area of, say, 1 km, at a length of, say, 1 km?
-Is it not "interbasin transport" when 10 m/s are transferred between two neighbouring subcatchments of the same river, each having an area of, say, 10 km, at a length of, say, 100 km? - (b) What is the essential difference, in scientific terms, of "interbasin transport" from "intrabasin transport"? - (c) Can water be used by humans (as opposed to fish) without having been transported? - (d) Is it non-sustainable to alleviate water scarcity? - (e) Is it non-sustainable to substitute transferred surface water for water from overexploited groundwater sources?
+From a scientific point of view, the notion of 'interbasin transport' seems not well defined and rather constitutes a stereotype.
+Several questions can therefore be raised: (a) What does this stereotype represent?
+Does not scale, size and quantity matter?
+Is it 'interbasin transport' when water quantity of 1 L/s is transferred between two neighbouring catchments of different streams, each having an area of, say, 1 km2, at a length of, say, 1 km?
+Is it not 'interbasin transport' when 10 m3/s are transferred between two neighbouring sub-catchments of the same river, each having an area of, say, 10^4 km2, at a length of, say, 100 km? (b) What is the essential difference, in scientific terms, of 'interbasin transport' from 'intrabasin transport'? (c) Can water be used by humans (as opposed to fish) without having been transported? (d) Is it non-sustainable to alleviate water scarcity? (e) Is it non-sustainable to substitute transferred surface water for water from overexploited groundwater sources?

 In Europe, a usual argument against the implementation of interbasin water transfer plans is that the Water Framework Directive (WFD; European Parliament and Council of the European Union, 2000), by demanding river basin management plans, essentially adopts the river basin as the management unit.
 However, this argument is very weak.
-In fact, WFD designates as the main unit for management of a river basin the so-called "river basin district", which may be composed of more than one neighbouring river basins (Article 2(14)), whose definition depends on non-objective criteria.
-We may also observe that even the definition of the "river basin" in the WFD ("the area of land from which all surface run-off flows through a sequence of streams, rivers and, possibly, lakes into the sea at a single river mouth, estuary or delta"; Article 2(13)) is hydrologically insufficient, as it does not include endorheic river basins that have no outlet to the sea.
-However, the principal counterargument is that, whatever the management unit is, it should not necessarily be considered as a closed system.
-It is difficult to imagine that, in an era of open skies, free trade, and globalization, we might convert river basins into entrenchments, disallowing water transfer into or out of the basins.
+In fact WFD designates as the main unit for management of river basin the so-called 'river basin district', which may be composed of more than one neighbouring river basins (Article 2(14)), whose definition depends on non-objective criteria.
+We may also observe that even the definition of the 'river basin' in WFD ("the area of land from which all surface run-off flows through a sequence of streams, rivers and, possibly, lakes into the sea at a single river mouth, estuary or delta"; Article 2(13)) is hydrologically insufficient as it does not include endorheic river basins that have no outlet to the sea.
+But the principal counterargument is that, whatever the management unit be, it should not necessarily be regarded as a closed system.
+It is difficult to imagine that in an era of open skies, free trade, and globalization we might convert river basins into entrenchments, disallowing water transfer into or out of the basins.